-The concept of big data has revolutionised the way businesses and organisations gather and analyse information.
+The concept of big data has revolutionized the way businesses and organizations gather and analyze information.
 In today’s fast-paced and interconnected world, data is generated at an unprecedented rate and volume.

 We delve into the intricacies of big data collection, exploring various techniques, sources, and tools used in this process.